 Artificial Intelligence has a Key Role in the Health Industry

-AI coupled and machine learning’s combo commits to bring out multiple benefits to the healthcare industry.
-These two offers more effective and advanced ways to examine diseases, structure and plan treatment, discovering drugs, research, observe and forecasting pandemic calamities proactively, increase operational facilities in case of emergencies.
+AI coupled and machine learning combo commits to bringing out multiple benefits to the healthcare sector.
+These two offers more effective and advanced ways to examine diseases, structure and plan treatment, discover drugs, research, observe and forecast pandemic calamities proactively, and increase operational facilities in case of emergencies.

-By 2030, the systems powered with AI will be among the most used systems in the personalized practice of medicine, and further, after 5 years, AI will start switching human healthcare professionals.
+By 2030, the systems powered by AI will be among the most used systems in the personalized practice of medicine, and further, after 5 years, AI will start switching human healthcare professionals.

-As an integral part of aided AI, image classification procedure assists the healthcare professional to perform supreme quality diagnostics within quick succession.
-Nowadays the different experts like x-ray experts etc. have to manually administer and work on classifying the image and their respective descriptions.
-In the upcoming years, this will be fully automated and taken care by Artificial Intelligence.
+As an integral part of aided AI, the image classification procedure assists the healthcare professional to perform supreme quality diagnostics within quick succession.

 Blockchain, the Future of the Health Industry

-Here is an example to comprehend the use advanced technology in the healthcare industry,
+Here is an example to comprehend the use of advanced technology in the healthcare industry,